Skip to main content

 Takeaways

 Wrappers that only add variants are a code smell.
-If the wrapper doesn't add behavior (hooks, state, API calls), the variants belong in the library.
+If the wrapper doesn't add real behavior (hooks, state, API calls), those variants belong in the library.
 The "app-specific" label was just an excuse to avoid touching the shared layer.

 Defaults should encode the dominant pattern.
-When every consumer overrides a default, the default is wrong.
-Changing center=true to center=false in Section eliminated 15 identical prop overrides.
+When every consumer overrides a default, the default is the thing that's wrong.
+Flipping center=true to center=false in Section deleted 15 identical prop overrides in one go.

 The Rule of Three applies to deletion too.
-If three wrappers exist just to flip a prop, delete all three and fix the source.
+If three wrappers exist just to flip a prop, delete all three and fix the source instead.

 Enforce at the tool level.
-A lint rule catches more violations than a convention document.
-The no-raw-headings rule has already prevented regressions in the same session it was introduced.
+A lint rule catches far more than a convention doc ever will; the no-raw-headings rule had already caught regressions in the same session I introduced it.